-"Libraries on the agenda", the current IFLA Presidential theme, is in harmony with the overall scope of MLAS as the section which:
+"Libraries Driving Access to Knowledge", the current IFLA Presidential theme, is in harmony with the overall scope of MLAS as the section which:

-- supports the role of IFLA as an international advocacy agency and policy maker - promotes the importance of library associations in individual countries - addresses the interests, aspirations and concerns of the library associations represented among IFLA members - provides leadership which encourages associations to be more active and conscious of societal responsibilities - supports the needs and interests of all types and sizes of library associations, taking into account that there is a continuum of resources available to library associations: some have paid staff and others are run by volunteers, both possessing a wide range of experience and expertise - welcomes the participation of all library associations, both IFLA and non-IFLA members, in its activities.
+- supports the role of IFLA as an international library advocacy leader and policy maker - promotes the importance of library associations world wide and in individual countries - addresses the interests, aspirations and concerns of the library associations represented among IFLA members - provides leadership which encourages associations to be more active and conscious of societal responsibilities - supports the needs and interests of all types and sizes of library associations, taking into account that there is a continuum of resources available to library associations: some have paid staff and others are run by volunteers, both possessing a wide range of experience and expertise - welcomes the participation of all library associations, both IFLA and non-IFLA members, in its activities.
+MLAS brings together leading staff and elected leaders, where these are in praxis acting as managers.
+MLAS meetings are open to all association representatives of all types of library associations worldwide.